Modbus: The Original Industrial Fieldbus Protocol

 • Holding registers

 Discrete inputs represent a single bit of data and are read-only.
-Coils also represent a single bit but can be both read and written to.
+Coils also represent a single bit but can be both read from and written to.
 Input registers represent 16-bit read-only data, while holding registers are 16-bit read-write data.
-Figure 3 summarizes this.

 Figure 3.
 Taken from the Modbus Protocol Specification